flashcraft/crossbardemo/README.md

 1. Install

+	To install from PyPI:

         easy_install crossbardemo

-	To upgrade an existing package
+	To upgrade an existing package from PyPI:

 		easy_install -U crossbardemo

+	To install from sources

+		git clone git@github.com:crossbario/crossbardemo.git
+		cd crossbardemo
+		python setup.py install

 2. Restart the server